jhwhenry/cpd/CPD_Upgrade_485_to_510_TEST.md

 oc get Neo4jCluster data-lineage-neo4j -n ${PROJECT_CPD_INST_OPERANDS}
 ```

+- Apply the workaround for addressing the issue "TS018466973 - Lineage Tab page is keep on spinning."
+The detailed steps needs confirmation by Sanjit.

 #### 4.1.3 Migrating from MANTA Automated Data Lineage to IBM Manta Data Lineage